UniversalDependencies/docs/_ml/index.md

 * The noun tag [NOUN]() is intended for common nouns only.
   Abstract nouns are also tagged `NOUN`.
   Proper nouns include the name of a specific individual, place, or object and are tagged `PROPN`.
-  The nouns in Malayalam are maked for case and number.
-Nouns marked for gender are not frequent.
+  The nouns in Malayalam are marked for case and number.
 * Pronouns are tagged [PRON]().
 The nominal reflexive താൻ / _tān_ is also tagged `PRON`.
 * The numeral ‘one’ which functions as the indefinite artcle is tagged [DET]().
   For example, ഒരു വീട് / _ŏru vīṭ_ “a house”.